Calebbuffleben/on-demand-video-frontend/README.md

-# On demand videos
+# Scale

-A multi-tenant product management system built with Next.js, Clerk, and Prisma.
+A multi-tenant video management system built with Next.js, Clerk, and Prisma.

 ## Features